thousandbrainsproject/tbp.monty/tools/future_work_widget/README.md

 python tools/future_work_widget/run_local.py
 ```

-And then point you browser to http://localhost:8080
+And then point your browser to http://localhost:8080

 ## Widget Configuration